Birthday: June 29, 1947 (Cancer)

 Lewis made his mark on the silver screen with brief: ‘Once Upon a Crime (1992)’, ‘Wagons East!
 (1994)’, ‘Leaving Las vegas (1995)’, Mel Brooks’ ‘Robin Hood: Men in Tights (1997)’—in which he played ‘Prince John’, ‘The Wrong Guys (1998)’, etc.

-Lewis is also an author and apart from writing comic articles and columns for various American magazines, he released his own book in 2001, titled ‘The Other Great Depression’—a book about his struggle with recovering from alcoholism.
+Lewis was also an author and apart from writing comic articles and columns for various American magazines, he released his own book in 2001, titled ‘The Other Great Depression’—a book about his struggle with recovering from alcoholism.

 Lewis married his long-term girlfriend and ‘soulmate’ Joyce Lapinsky in 2005.
 When he decided to get married to Lapinsky, he took her to meet with his therapist for his opinion on her.